apache/druid/docs/operations/metrics.md

 ### ZooKeeper

-These metrics are available when `druid.zk.service.enabled = true`.
+These metrics are available only when `druid.zk.service.enabled = true`.

 |Metric|Description|Dimensions|Normal value|
 |------|-----------|----------|------------|